blindpandas/bookworm/docs/bookworm.md

 ### Bookmarks & Notes

 Bookworm allows you to annotate the opened book.
-You can add a bookmark to quickly jump to  a specific location in the book, or you can take a note to capture a thought or summarize some content.
+You can add a bookmark to remember a specific location in the book, and later on, quickly jump to  it.
+Also, you can take a note to capture a thought or summarize some content.

 #### Adding Bookmarks